ddmee/donalmeecom/fastai.markdown

 22. What is it called when we use a model for getting predictions, instead of training?

+Interference

 23. What are IPython widgets?

 24. When might you want to use CPU for deployment?
 When might GPU be better?

 25. What are the downsides of deploying your app to a server, instead of to a client (or edge) device such as a phone or PC?

 26. What are three examples of problems that could occur when rolling out a bear warning system in practice?

 27. What is "out-of-domain data"?

 28. What is "domain shift"?

 29. What are the three steps in the deployment process?

+Train the model.
+Save the model.
+Make inferences from the model.

 https://www.oreilly.com/radar/drivetrain-approach-data-products/